The Internet of Things (IoT) has ushered in a new era of technological advancement, connecting devices and enabling

 You can log and record pipeline errors using a multi-filter, while distributors will dynamically route process events.

 Using mappers, you can easily create conditional values based on predefined conditions within meta-data or circumstances by transforming fields according to any initial schema loading.

-With a cloud-based ETL solution, you can fully leverage all the benefits of cloud computing: elasticity, cost-efficient scalability, and endless flexibility.
+With a cloud-based ETL data pipeline solution, you can fully leverage all the benefits of cloud computing: elasticity, cost-efficient scalability, and endless flexibility.

 You’ll have access to a highly scalable infrastructure that can run in minutes.
 No need to invest in new hardware!